Coarse Information Design: Discussion

 \subsection{Connection with cheap talk}

 Our model of coarse information design bears some resemblance to the standard cheap talk model of \cite{CrawfordSobel1982}, where information coarsening arises endogenously due to incentive compatibility constraints.
 In \cite{CrawfordSobel1982}, to verify an interval-partitional information structure is an equilibrium strategy, we only need to verify that the cutoff types are indifferent between two adjacent actions taken by the receiver under two adjacent posterior means.
-Suppose, for example, that the sender's utility is $-(y-\kappa_1\theta)^2$ and the receiver's utility is $-(y-\theta)^2$, where $\kappa_1 > 1$.
+For example, suppose that the sender's payoff is $-(a-\kappa_1(\theta-\kappa_0))^2$ and the receiver's payoff is $-(a-\theta)^2$, where $a$ is the action taken by the receiver, and $\kappa_1 \ge 1$, $\kappa_0 \in [0,1]$.
 Then, the cheap-talk equilibrium, given a fixed number of signals $N$, is determined by the following system of equations: